 Angie Santiago, CRCS-I, is the Lead Financial Counselor - Oncology, with the Thomas Jefferson University Health System, Sidney Kimmel Cancer Center.
 She created and implemented the Oncology Patient Assistance Program that is utilized at the Thomas Jefferson University Health System.
 The program was initiated to assist patients with the acquisition of supplemental financial coverage, over and beyond what has been traditionally provided by the hospital’s business office.
 Angie has worked in healthcare for almost 16 years within patient access, revenue cycle and financial counseling.
 She has presented on financial toxicity and related topics at patient navigators networking meetings.
 She is a graduate of the ACCC Financial Advocacy Network Boot Camp.

-Ms. Schneider has presented at conferences on the importance of financial counseling in the oncology clinic; what it looks like to have a centralized team that cares for all of the patient’s financial and insurance needs (e.g., prior authorizations for medical, radiation, surgical, gynecological, and pediatric oncology).
-Additional conference topics include the importance of utilizing pharmaceutical and specialty pharmacy representatives who can help cancer program- or practice-based enhance financial counseling programs.
-Schneider and her team have assisted cancer programs nationally and locally helping them establish financial counseling programs.
+Lori has presented at conferences on the importance of financial counseling in oncology, including what is needed to have a centralized team who cares for patients’ financial and insurance needs (e.g., prior authorizations for medical, radiation, surgical, gynecological, and pediatric oncology).
+Additional conference topics include the importance of pharmaceutical and specialty pharmacy representatives who can help cancer program- or practice-based enhance financial counseling programs.
+Schneider and her team have assisted cancer programs and practices nationally and locally, including helping them establish and enhance their own financial counseling programs.
 She is a past chairperson for the ACCC Financial Advocacy Network and is currently an ACCC Board Member.

 Veena Shankaran, MD, is co-director of the Hutchinson Institute for Cancer Outcomes Research at the Fred Hutchinson Cancer Research Center.
 Her research focuses on measuring the impact of a cancer diagnosis and treatment on patients and their caregivers’ finances, as well as developing strategies to lessen this impact.
 She also conducts studies that describe real-world treatment patterns and costs of care in the Puget Sound region of Washington as well as nationally.